NAVIGATING

 Whether you’re navigating leadership, life transitions, or the steady accumulation of stress that comes with being relied upon, this space is here without judgement or performance.

 OTII® for ONE is facilitated by our founder, Martin Coul.
-His work is shaped by lived experience, including the loss of a parent to serious mental illness and his own experiences of depression and PTSD, alongside years working in mental health and well-being.
-He offers calm presence and deep listening – without diagnosis, analysis, or agenda.
+His work is shaped by lived experience, including the loss of a parent to serious mental illness and his own experiences of depression and PTSD, alongside years spent working in mental health and well-being.
+He offers calm presence and deep listening, without diagnosis, analysis, or agenda.

 This isn’t for everyone, but you will know if it is.